lrgc01/docker-image_portfolio/README.md

 - debootstrap/create.sh - script to build an image from debootstrap command
 - debootstrap/build - directory (**not uploaded**) to imagens - temporary
 - docker.build - subdirectories with one Dockerfile each
-  - postgresql - simple postgresql docker based on some stable base image made with debootstrap
+  - postgresql - simple postgresql (latest) docker based on some stable base image made with debootstrap
+  - mysql - simple mariadb-server-10.1 docker based on some stable base image made with debootstrap